 • You don’t benefit from interest rate rises, say if rates rise mid-term (which is why most people opt for a 3 or 6-month term.

-More often than not, high interest savings accounts offer a base rate of interest as well as bonus interest if you stick to the withdrawal/deposit conditions of the account.
+More often than not, bonus savings accounts offer a base rate of interest as well as bonus interest if you stick to the withdrawal/deposit conditions of the account.
 Most banks offer these types of accounts but with varied interest rates.
 See the current interest rate on our Bonus Saver.

 Pros